ftodoric/cgl-svelte/README.md

-# Conway's Game of Lifes
+# Conway's Game of Life

 This is a simple implementation of Conway's Game of Life.
 The app is built using [SvelteKit](https://kit.svelte.dev/).